Home page

 Materials:

-various moss species taken from two overgrown locations, furniture salvaged from the surroundings, Soundscape by Akira Sunrise (the sound of running water and waste water draining away in the house)
+from the surroundings, Soundscape by Akira Sunrise (the sound of running water

 Size: